Raise awareness about causes that impact our community.

 When you advocate with United Way, lawmakers take notice.
 Sign up today to receive alerts about policy issues that affect our community.

 One in seven Michigan residents relies on the Supplemental Nutrition Assistance Program (SNAP) to access the nutritious food their families need to grow and thrive.
-Join us in telling our elected officials to reject H.R.
-2 and instead put forward a bill that will actually help families reach economic stability.Learn more
+Join us in telling our elected officials to protect SNAP in the final version of the Farm Bill.Learn more

 The Child Nutrition and WIC Reauthorization Act (CNR) affects all federal child nutrition programs.
 Children in low-income households rely on this programming for healthy foods.
 It’s been nearly two years since the law that makes all federal child nutrition programs possible expired, but Congress has yet to come together to take action, leaving the future of these programs uncertain.Learn More